ThomasMcDaniel91/ThomasMcDaniel91.github.io/_posts/2021-03-24-Supermarket-Sales.md

 ### The Dashboard

-A quick overview of the dashboard can be seen with this screenshot here,
+A quick overview of the dashboard can be seen with this screenshot here as well as the link to the project's home on Tableau Public can be found here: [Tableau project](https://public.tableau.com/profile/thomas.mcdaniel91#!/vizhome/SupermarketSalesViz/SupermarketSalesData?publish=yes)

 <img src="/img/SupermarketDashboard.png">